+provided that in the event that there are sufficient funds to make all payments required to be made hereunder, at the direction of the Board (A) amounts in the Drinking Water Restricted Assets Fund may be used pursuant to (vi) above prior to amounts in a Drinking Water Bond Proceeds Fund pursuant to (v) above and amounts shall be withdrawn from a Drinking Water Bond Proceeds Fund pursuant to (v) above in the order as such amounts were deposited (and, in the event that such amount exceeds the amount necessary to be withdrawn, as directed by the Board), (B) amounts in the Clean Water Restricted Assets Fund may be used pursuant to (ix) above prior to amounts in a Clean Water Bond Proceeds Fund pursuant to (viii) above and amounts shall be withdrawn from a Clean Water Bond Proceeds Fund pursuant to (viii) above in the order as such amounts were deposited (and, in the event that such amount exceeds the amount necessary to be withdrawn, as directed by the Board), and (C) amounts used to make payments required by Section 6.09 hereof may be reallocated by the Board;

+and provided further that, in the event that there are insufficient funds in the Drinking Water Restricted Assets Fund to make any payments required by Section 6.09 hereof, such amounts shall be applied on a pro rata basis among all Bonds issued to finance DWSRF Project Obligations;

-Amounts held in the Drinking Water Debt Service Fund shall be applied by the Trustee on each Related Bond Payment Date to pay Debt Service on the Bonds issued to fund DWSRF Bond Funded Project Obligations.
-Thereafter, any amounts in excess of the amounts required to pay interest on a Series of Bonds issued to fund DWSRF Bond Funded Project Obligations on the next succeeding Bond Payment Date when interest is due and payable and principal on a Series of Bonds issued to fund DWSRF Bond Funded Project Obligations on the next succeeding Bond Payment Date when principal is due and payable in the Drinking Water Debt Service Fund may be applied to pay Bond Expenses with respect to Bonds issued to fund DWSRF Bond Funded Project Obligations or, at the direction of the Board set forth in a Board Officer Certificate, released from the lien of this Master Trust Indenture, the Related Series Indenture and the Master Payment and Pledge Agreement and applied by the Board for any lawful purpose.
+Amounts held in the Drinking Water Debt Service Fund shall be applied by the Trustee on each Related Bond Payment Date to pay Debt Service on the Bonds issued to fund DWSRF Project Obligations.
+Thereafter, any amounts in excess of the amounts required to pay interest on a Series of Bonds issued to fund the DWSRF Project Obligations on the next succeeding Bond Payment Date when interest is due and payable and principal on such Series of Bonds on the next succeeding Bond Payment Date when principal is due and payable shall be applied in accordance with Section 6.06(e) hereof and thereafter may be applied to pay Bond Expenses with respect to Bonds issued to fund DWSRF Project Obligations or, at the direction of the Board set forth in a Board Officer Certificate, released from the lien of this Master Trust Indenture, the Related Series Indenture and the Master Payment and Pledge Agreement and applied by the Board for any lawful purpose, including without limitation into any account used for the purpose of identifying bond proceeds within the DWSRF.

 Debt Service Reserve Funds.
 The Board may establish a Debt Service Reserve Fund Requirement for a Series of Bonds as set forth in a Series Indenture.
-There shall be deposited in a Debt Service Reserve Fund (i) amounts deposited from proceeds of a Series as provided in the Related Series Indenture and (ii) amounts transferred by the Board from available money, including draws on Capitalization Grants and State Matching Grants identified to the Trustee.
+There shall be deposited in a Debt Service Reserve Fund (i) amounts deposited from proceeds of a Series as provided in the Related Series Indenture and (ii) amounts transferred by the Board from available money, including but not limited to draws on Capitalization Grants identified to the Trustee and amounts transferred from a fund or account that is not governed by this Master Trust Indenture.

-On or after each Related Bond Payment Date, investment earnings shall be transferred from the Clean Water Debt Service Reserve Fund to the Clean Water Debt Service Fund and from the Drinking Water Debt Service Reserve Fund to the Drinking Water Debt Service Fund, as provided in a Series Indenture.
+On or after each Related Bond Payment Date, investment earnings shall be transferred from a Clean Water Debt Service Reserve Fund to the Related Clean Water Debt Service Fund and from a Drinking Water Debt Service Reserve Fund to the Related Drinking Water Debt Service Fund, as provided in a Series Indenture.